Keep up to date with all the goings-on at City Vocal Coach

 Another useful tool I’ve been working on recently to help my productivity is to find inspiration in artwork.
-This could involve researching into the life of an artist to try and find some hidden or not very well-known story from which to base a new song, or making the characters in the painting tell a story.
+This could involve researching into the life of an artist to try and find a not very well-known story from which to base a new song, or making the characters in the painting tell a story.
 I’m definitely a songwriter who looks for sources of inspiration from all areas of life.

 What are your current goals/dreams in life?